-Hearing a comment about the magnificence of the Temple, Jesus declares that the day is coming when "not one stone will be left upon another."
+Having just exposed the corruption of Israel's religious life, Jesus goes on the speak of the coming doom that will befall Israel and the Temple; a day is coming when "not one stone will be left upon another."
 The disciples ask what sign will herald this event.
-Messianic signs are the stuff of millennial speculation, and signs there will be, so, in the passage before us, Jesus speaks of the events leading up to that terrible day "when you see Jerusalem surrounded by armies."
+Messianic signs are the stuff of millennial speculation, and signs there will be, so Jesus speaks of the events leading up to that terrible day "when you see Jerusalem surrounded by armies."

 "not one stone will be left on another ...."

 "when will these things be, and what will be the sign .....?"

 The signs of the age, v8-28:

 Wars and rumours of wars;